-Prior to entering UGA, Chris worked in education as a business manager, an IT adviser, and special topics instructor in a local high school.
+Prior to UGA, Chris worked in education as a business manager, an IT adviser, and special topics instructor in a local high school.
 He also volunteered as a SAT math instructor, a science and math tutor, and a robotics team coach.
 Chris worked for various corporations for over 20 years in microprocessor architecture, error correcting codes, and system architecture.
 Chris holds 21 patents, participated in many industry standard specification groups including PCI and SDRAM, presented at many conferences and proceedings including Comdex, CeBIT, CES, US Patent Office, IEEE Micro, and others.
-Chris has a bachelor’s (with highest honors) and master’s degree in electrical engineering from Georgia Tech.
+Chris has a bachelor’s and master’s degree in electrical engineering from Georgia Tech.
 Chris is married and has two sons.
 When he needs down time, Chris likes games of all types, hiking, sport shooting, and other outdoor activities.
 Chris also plays french horn in the local community band.

-Dr. Joachim Walther is an Associate Professor of engineering education research at the University of Georgia and the Founding Director of the Engineering Education Transformations Institute (EETI) in the College of Engineering.
+Dr. Joachim Walther is a Professor of engineering education research at the University of Georgia and the Founding Director of the Engineering Education Transformations Institute (EETI) in the College of Engineering.
 The Engineering Education Transformations Institute at UGA is an innovative approach that fuses high quality engineering education research with systematic educational innovation to transform the educational practices and cultures of engineering.
 Dr. Walther’s research group, the Collaborative Lounge for Understanding Society and Technology through Educational Research (CLUSTER), is a dynamic interdisciplinary team that brings together professors, graduate, and undergraduate students from engineering, art, educational psychology, and social work in the context of fundamental educational research.
 Dr. Walther’s research program spans interpretive research methodologies in engineering education, the professional formation of engineers, the role of empathy and reflection in engineering learning, and student development in interdisciplinary and interprofessional spaces.